menu

 And if you like science, one thing you'll find is that Palmersville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Palmersville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Palmersville is a great place for families with children to consider.
+First of all, many other families with children live here, making Palmersville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Palmersville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Palmersville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Palmersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Palmersville doesn't have a public transportation system that people use for their commute.

 The per capita income in Palmersville in 2022 was $26,225, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,900 for a family of four.